-II.
-DISSEMINATION OF POLICY

-Copies of this policy shall be made available to all students and parents at the commencement of each school year.
+III.
+DISSEMINATION OF POLICY Copies of this policy shall be made available to all students and parents at the commencement of each school year.
 This policy shall also be available upon request in each principal's office.

-III.
+IV.
 REQUIRED REPORTING

-- A. Continuing Truant 150 Minn.
+A. Continuing Truant Minn.
 Stat. § 260A.02 provides that a continuing truant is a student who is subject to the compulsory instruction requirements of Minn.
 Stat. § 120A.22 and is absent from instruction in a school, as defined in Minn.
-Stat. § 120A.05, without valid excuse within a single school year for three or more class periods on three days if the child is in high school. - B. Reporting Responsibility When a student is initially classified as a continuing truant, Minn.
-Stat. § 260A.03 provides that the school attendance officer or other designated school official shall notify the student's parent or legal guardian, by first class mail or other reasonable means, of the following: - 1.
-That the child is truant; - 2.
-That the parent or guardian should notify the school if there is a valid excuse for the child's absences; - 3.
-That the parent or guardian is obligated to compel the attendance of the child at school pursuant to Minn.
+Stat. § 120A.05, without valid excuse within a single school year for: 503-3 1. three days if the child is in elementary school; or 2. three or more class periods on three days if the child is in middle school, junior high school, or high school.

+B. Reporting Responsibility When a student is initially classified as a continuing truant, Minn.
+Stat. § 260A.03 provides that the school attendance officer or other designated school official shall notify the student's parent or legal guardian, by first class mail or other reasonable means, of the following: 1. that the child is truant; 2. that the parent or guardian should notify the school if there is a valid excuse for the child's absences; 3. that the parent or guardian is obligated to compel the attendance of the child at school pursuant to Minn.
 Stat. § 120A.22 and parents or guardians who fail to meet this obligation may be subject to prosecution under Minn.
-Stat. § 120A.34; - 4.
-That this notification serves as the notification required by Minn.
-Stat. § 120A.34; - 5.
-That alternative educational programs and services may be available in the child's enrolling or resident district; - 6.
-That the parent or guardian has the right to meet with appropriate school personnel to discuss solutions to the child's truancy; - 7.
-That if the child continues to be truant, the parent and child may be subject to juvenile court proceedings under Minn.
+Stat. § 120A.34; 4. that this notification serves as the notification required by Minn.
+Stat. § 120A.34; 5. that alternative educational programs and services may be available in the child's enrolling or resident district; 6. that the parent or guardian has the right to meet with appropriate school personnel to discuss solutions to the child's truancy; 7. that if the child continues to be truant, the parent and child may be subject to juvenile court proceedings under Minn.
 Stat.
 Ch.
-260;

-- 8. That if the child is subject to juvenile court proceedings, the child may be subject to suspension, restriction, or delay of the child's driving privilege pursuant to Minn.
-Stat. § 260C.201; and - 9.
-That it is recommended that the parent or guardian accompany the child to school and attend classes with the child for one day.
+260; 8. that if the child is subject to juvenile court proceedings, the child may be subject to suspension, restriction, or delay of the child's driving privilege pursuant to Minn.
+Stat. § 260C.201; and 9. that it is recommended that the parent or guardian accompany the child to school and attend classes with the child for one day.

-C. Habitual Truant

-- 1. A habitual truant is a child under the age of 17 years who is absent from attendance at school without lawful excuse for one or more class periods on seven school days per school year, or a child who is 17 years of age who is absent from attendance at school without lawful excuse for one or more class periods on seven school days per school year and who has not lawfully withdrawn from school. - 2.
-A school district attendance officer shall refer a habitual truant child and the child's parent or legal guardian to appropriate services and procedures, under Minn.
+C. Habitual Truant 1.
+A habitual truant is a child under the age of 17 years who is absent from attendance at school without lawful excuse for seven school days per school year if the child is in elementary school or for one or more class periods on seven school days per school year if the child is in middle 503-4 school, junior high school, or high school, or a child who is 17 years of age who is absent from attendance at school without lawful excuse for one or more class periods on seven school days per school year and who has not lawfully withdrawn from school.
+2. A school district attendance officer shall refer a habitual truant child and the child's parent or legal guardian to appropriate services and procedures, under Minn.
 Stat.
 Ch.
 260A.